foobarcs/CS-2-Configs/README.md

 ### To find out the best settings for your PC specs.
 Download [CapFrameX](https://www.capframex.com/download) run the FPS Benchmark and capture the frametime.
-### I personally find [WarmUp Server](https://www.warmupserver.net) are the most optmised server to test frame time or the smoothness of CS2.
+### Additonal test can be done on Valve MM, Faceit or I personally find [WarmUp Server](https://www.warmupserver.net) are the most optmised server to test frametime or the smoothness of CS2 after changing diffrent settings.